-This deployment has an external DS instance configured as the AM configuration store, and a second external DS instance configured as the AM identity store.
+This deployment has an external DS server configured as the AM configuration store and AM identity store (shown separately in the illustration).
 The IDM repository is an external JDBC database.
 The sample was tested with MySQL.
 The deployment uses an LDAP connector to synchronize the identities between IDM and AM: